jharwell/sierra/docs/src/tutorials/project/main_config.rst

                    # outputs.
                    run_metrics_leaf: 'metrics'

+                   # The name of the shared library where project code can be
+                   # found, sans file extension.
+Must include
+                   # 'lib'.
+Optional.
+If not present, then SIERRA will use
+                   # ``--project`` as the name of the library to tell ARGoS to
+                   # use.
+                   library_name: 'libawesome'

                  # Configuration for performance measures.
 This key is mandatory
                  # for all experiments.
 The value is the location of the .yaml
                  # configuration file for performance measures.
 It is a separate